-An overview of images from the past 7 years made in various locations throughout Australia of mothers and their children.
+An overview of images from the past 8 years made in various locations throughout Australia of mothers and their children.

-there was so little to inform or support the complex and profound emotional and physiological transformation that changes our very being once we give birth,
+With a heavy focus on the pregnancy and well-being of the baby and the medicalised support system as the primary contact for pregnant women and new mothers in Australia, there is little to inform or support the complex and profound emotional and physiological transformation that changes a woman’s very being once they give birth.